emonkak/geektray/README.md

 ## Configuration

 You can customize the hotkeys and more by the configuration file.
-It is available in `$XDG_CONFIG_HOME/geektray/geektray.yml`.
-The configuration file is generated when GeekTray started for the first time.
+It is available in `$XDG_CONFIG_HOME/geekytray/geekytray.yml`.
+The configuration file is generated when geekytray started for the first time.

 ## Known Bugs